24.4 Miles, Voluntown, Sterling, Griswold, Rhode Island

-The Pachaug is a mostly flat 28 mile horseshoe-shaped trail in the southeastern lowlands of Connecticut.
+The Pachaug is a mostly flat 24.4 mile horseshoe-shaped trail in the eastern lowlands of Connecticut.
 It traverses the Pachaug State Forest through Griswold and Voluntown and ventures into Rhode Island for a couple miles as well.
 Pachaug is a Native American word meaning “turning point of water.”
 This refers to the winding Pachaug River that the trail follows for a ways… so wait, the name of the river is “turning point of water river?”
 That hardly makes sense.

-Also not making sense is my attempt to solo this and the other three trails that splice through these beautiful pine forests – the Narragansett, Quinebaug, and Nehantic Trails.
+Also not making sense is my attempt to solo this and the other three trails that wander through these beautiful pine forests – the Narragansett, Quinebaug, and Nehantic Trails.
 Yet, I plod onward as my choice of hiking times (sunrise on Sundays) discourages most partners and let’s be honest; I often enjoy the solitude of my journeys.

 However, this will make for difficult times on these trails, as they are sort of a crazy spoked wheel, radiating out from Green Pond in Voluntown with plenty of small loops, but extended spokes for miles.
 As a result, I will need to be a bit creative in my planning and hiking – and ultimately my writing – of these trails.

 My first foray was a jaunt down the Quinebaug from Plainfield, down to Phillips Pond in Voluntown and then crossing over to walk a portion of the Pachaug back up and east a ways; a section I’ll call “Section 2” I guess.
 This should be fun.

 Get started with Section 2 (for now, until I hike section 1!)